-The cloud provider has requirements of its own, stemming from how its business is run and the constraints it has from law and regulation as well.
+The cloud provider has requirements of its own, stemming from how its business is run and the constraints it has itself from law and regulation.
 These requirements inform the provider's service specification, which may be published in various forms ranging from documents outlining "terms & conditions" to machine-readable service description documents.
+In an accountability-based approach the process of publishing a cloud provider's service specification takes a more prominent role.
+The cloud provider is expected to advertise the capabilities of the service it offers with regards to handling of data, including providing information on what security and privacy controls it offers, what mechanisms it has deployed internally to preserve the security and privacy characteristics of the data as well as any certifications or other documents supporting these assertions.
+The advertisement of these capabilities comprises the first accountability artifact to be produced, which enables the service procurement phase between a customer and a provider of cloud services.